citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreDoBackupRequestModel.md

 HasScheduleName returns a boolean if a field has been set.

+### SetScheduleNameNil

+`func (o *BackupRestoreDoBackupRequestModel) SetScheduleNameNil(b bool)`

+ SetScheduleNameNil sets the value for ScheduleName to be an explicit nil

+### UnsetScheduleName
+`func (o *BackupRestoreDoBackupRequestModel) UnsetScheduleName()`

+UnsetScheduleName ensures that no value is present for ScheduleName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)